MileHacker Logo

 Dining Options Overview

 Wenshan City offers dining options to suit any budget.
 Fine dining is limited, including several upscale hotels including refined dining.
-Mid-range restaurants are numerous, offering comfortable settings with wider menu selections of local Yunnan and Wenshan dishes.
+Mid-range restaurants are abundant, offering comfortable settings with wider menu selections of local Yunnan and Wenshan dishes.

 • Budget Eateries and Street Food: Widespread, good for cheap and authentic meals.